Maximum sampled conditional likelihood for informative subsampling: Asymptotic Results

 \begin{assumption} The parameter space $\bm\Theta$ is compact and the third order partial derivative of $\ell(\btheta;\x,y)$ and $\log\{\bar{\pi}(\x;\btheta)\}$ with respect to any components of $\btheta$ is bounded in absolute value by an integrable function $B(\x,y)$ that does not depend on $\btheta$. \end{assumption}

 \begin{assumption} The matrix

 is finite and positive definite, where $A^{\otimes2}=AA\tp$ for a vector or matrix $A$. \end{assumption}

-\begin{assumption} The first and second order partial derivatives with respect to $\btheta$ can be passed under the integration sign in $\int f(y\mid\x;\btheta)\pi(\x,y)\ud y$, i.e., the derivative and the integral are exchangeable. \end{assumption}

 Compared with commonly used assumptions in maximum likelihood theory, the above Assumptions~\ref{asmp:2} and \ref{asmp:3} impose additional constraints on the subsampling probability $\pi(\x,y)$.
+Assumption~\ref{asmp:2} imposes an integrable bound on $\log\{\bar{\pi}(\x;\btheta)\}$ and its derivatives.
+This is to prevent the distribution of $\pi(\x,y)$ from having a large probability around zero.
+Since $\bar{\pi}(\x; \btheta)$ is an weighted average of $\pi(\x,y)$ across the conditional distribution of $y$, it put less probability around the boundary zero, so the required condition here is less restrictive compared with those required by the IPW estimators for which $\pi(\x,y)$ is in the denominator.
+For the IPW estimator, it is often assumed that $\pi(\x,y)$ is bounded away from zero \citep[e.g.][]{ai2020optimal,wang2021optimal,yu2020quasi}, which is a much stronger condition.
 If the subsampling probability is non-informative, i.e. $\pi(\x,y)=\pi(\x)$, then $\bar{\pi}(\x;\btheta)$ does not dependent on $\btheta$, and thus Assumption~\ref{asmp:2} reduces to the common condition that the third derivative of the log-likelihood is bounded in absolute value by an integrable random variable.
 Assumption~\ref{asmp:3} ensures that the variance covariance matrix for the sampled data conditional score function is positive definite.
-For non-informative subsampling, this assumption becomes that $\Exp\{\dot\ell^{\otimes2}(\btheta;\x,y)\pi(\x)\}$ is positive definite. {Note that our conditions on $\pi(\x,y)$ are the dominated integrability of the third order partial derivatives of $\log\{\bar{\pi}(\x;\btheta)\}$ and the integrability in \eqref{eq:38}.
-These conditions are in general weaker than the condition that $\pi(\x,y)$ is bounded away from zero, which is often assumed for the inverse probability weighted estimator \citep[e.g.][]{ai2020optimal,wang2021optimal,yu2020quasi}}
+The key restriction here is the integrability of $\bar{\pi}^{-1}(\x;\btheta)\Exp^{\otimes2}\{\dot\ell(\btheta;\x,y)\pi(\x,y)\mid\x\}$.
+Again, this is less restrictive compared with the conditions required by the IPW estimator, and a specific example will be provided in Section~\ref{sec:subs-prob-based}.
+For non-informative subsampling, a sufficient condition for Assumption~\ref{asmp:3} is that $\Exp\{\dot\ell^{\otimes2}(\btheta;\x,y)\pi(\x)\}$ is finite and positive definite.

+We can also see that our conditions on the sampling probability in Assumptions~\ref{asmp:2} and \ref{asmp:3} are less restrictive from another angle.
+These conditions imposes restrictions on the distribution of $\x$ only, while for IPW estimator with informative sampling probability the required conditions impose restrictions on the distribution of $y$ as well \citep[e.g.][etc]{WangZhuMa2018,wang2021optimal,WangZou2019,yu2020quasi}.

 \begin{theorem} Let $\{(\x_i, y_i), i=1, \cdots, N\}$ be $N$ independent realizations of $(X,Y)$ with joint density $f(y \mid \x; \btheta)f_X(\x)$ for some $\btheta \in \bm\Theta$ and $f_X(\x)$ is completely unspecified.
-Let $\htheta_s$ be the MSCLE of $\btheta$ defined in (\ref{msle}).
-Under Assumptions~\ref{asmp:1}-\ref{asmp:4}, as $N$ goes to infinity,
+Let $\htheta_{S}$ be the MSCLE of $\btheta$ defined in (\ref{msle}).
+Under Assumptions~\ref{asmp:1}-\ref{asmp:3}, as $N$ goes to infinity,

 where $\bSigma_{\btheta}$ is defined in (\ref{eq:38}), and $\cvd$ means convergence in distribution. \end{theorem} {In Theorem \ref{thm:1}, the subsample size $n^*=\sumN\delta_i$ is random, and the average subsample size $n=\Exp(n^*)=N\Exp\{\pi(\x,y)\}$ goes to infinity as $N \rightarrow \infty$.}